 How Are the Effects of Chocolate Different in Dogs and Humans?

-Obviously, there are some pretty big differences in how chocolate affects us versus our pooches, or snacking people would be dropping like flies everywhere.
-Main differences are:
+There are some pretty big differences in how chocolate affects us versus our pooches.
+The main differences are:

 Dogs get severe gastrointestinal upset, while people tend to just have a bit of heartburn or bloating